Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Taxis are available from EDI.
 You can pre-book Edinburgh Airport taxis or just hail a black cab from the taxi rank at the terminal.
 Travelling by taxi is completely hassle-free, meaning you can sit back, relax and enjoy the views rather than worrying about navigating unfamiliar roads by yourself!

-Edinburgh taxis come in all shapes and sizes, from standard hire cabs, through to minivans suitable for up to eight people.
+Edinburgh taxis come in all shapes and sizes, from standard hire cabs to minivans suitable for up to eight people.
 Fares from the airport to the city centre start from around £25 up to £50 depending on the booking.

 Edinburgh Airport Shuttle Bus service